6-Week Online Program

 Trained by mindful self-compassion pioneers Chris Germer and Kristin Neff, Lisa is also a certified Mindful Self-Compassion teacher.
 She is the author of the best-selling book “Self-Compassion for Educators” which is available now…

-Can I contact the instructor throughout the couse?
+Can I contact the instructor throughout the course?

 What tools are required to participate?

-You will need a computer and we recommend a laptop or desktop for the live zoom sessions. iPads, iPhones and Chrome books have limited views and features.
-Ensure you have privacy, a quiet space, and will not be interrupted during the sessions.
+You will need a computer and we recommend a laptop or desktop. iPads, iPhones and Chrome books have limited views and features.

 Will I receive a certificate in the end?

-Yes, everyone who fully participates and completes all the content will receive a certificate of completion at the end
+Yes, everyone who completes all the content will receive a certificate of completion at the end

 What learning is available after this course ends?

-We encourage you to check our the Year-Long Mindfulness program to continue your learning in community
+We encourage you to check out the Center for Mindful Self-Compassion to continue your learning in the community

 This course is built for the busy educator in mind by an educator with over 20 years in the system.